nuxeo/FunkLoad/README.txt

 CPSTestCase
 ===========

-This class extend the ZopeTestCase providing common Nuxeo CPS tasks like:
+This class extends the ZopeTestCase providing common Nuxeo CPS tasks like:

 * `cpsCreateSite(...)` build a new cps site